getredash/website/website/privacy.md

 ### Who Has Access To Your Information?

 Redash uses selected third parties to provide you with the service, and shall share some information with them, under strict confidentiality obligations, to provide you with the services.
-Such service providers shall include, amongst others, Amazon Web Services, Google (Cloud Services), Google Analytics, Segment.com, Sentry and MailChimp.
+Such service providers shall include, amongst others:

+* Amazon Web Services
+* Google (Cloud Services)
+* Google Analytics
+* Segment.com
+* Sentry
+* MailChimp
+* Intercom
+* Stripe

 Moreover, Redash’s employees and agents, who are under the most strict confidentiality obligations, also have monitored access to some of your information.
 Redash’s employees undergo casual and routine monitoring.
 Lastly, your information will be shared with people you specifically ask to share.

 ### How Is Your Information Secured?

-Your information is secured in Redash’s server, which is secured under industry standards.
+Your information is secured in Redash’s servers, which is secured under industry standards.
 Redash also performs occasional penetration tests, to make sure your information is secure.

 ### How Can You Review Your Information?

-You can review all your information using Redash’s web panel.
+You can review all your information using Redash’s web application.

 ### How Can You Remove Your Information?